Frequently Asked Questions

 I was nominated for an exchange.
 Is there a minimum mark I need in my Senior Freshman exams in order to keep my place on the exchange?

-Departments/Schools will have a grade requirement you must achieve in your Senior Freshman exams before you are allowed to go on non-EU exchange.
+Departments/Schools will have a grade requirement you must achieve in your Senior Freshman exams before you are allowed to go on International exchange.
 Please ensure that you are familiar with the grade requirement.
 Specific requirements are available from the Department/School coordinators.

 Do I need to maintain a 2.1 throughout my Senior Fresh year?